2 Teens Taken To Hospital In Homestead Drive-By Shooting

 PITTSBURGH (KDKA) – Two teens were rushed to the hospital after a drive-by shooting in Homestead.

-The shooting happened just before 9 p.m. on the 100 block of West 14th Street.
+The shooting happened just before 9 p.m. on West Street and Pink Way.

 #BREAKING: Homestead Police are investigating a drive-by shooting on West Street and Pink Way.
 The police chief tells me a 17 and 18 year-old were taken to the hospital.
 One with life-threatening injuries, the other is in serious condition.
 At least 10 shots were fired @KDKA pic.twitter.com/mQ6anbCTBR